Billy the Kid (novel)

-Billy the Kid is a children's novel by the English author Michael Morpurgo, first published in 2000.
+Billy the Kid is a British children's novel written by Michael Morpurgo, and illustrated by Michael Foreman.
+It was originally published by Pavilion Books in 2000.
+Like many of his other novels, it was adapted into a stage play.
+In 2016, a multi-sensory sculpture of Billy the Kid was put on display at Seven Stories, where Morpurgo had previously donated all of his manuscripts.

 Plot summary

 Billy, an 80-year-old Chelsea Pensioner, looks back on his life.
 As a boy he loved football and was chosen to play for Chelsea Football Club.
 His youthful brilliance earned him the nickname of "Billy the Kid".
 Then his life was interrupted by the start of the Second World War and Billy joined the army.
-When he returned home, injured, he found that his home had been bombed and his whole family killed.
+During the book Billy's father and brother both die; he falls in love with a girl who, like her mother, is killed by the Germans; he gets injured when he drives an ambulance over a landmine; and he goes home to find the rest of his family have been killed by a bomb.

 He became a vagrant but was later befriended by a family and encouraged their son Sam to play football.
 Sam grew up to play for Chelsea just like Billy did.